Contrast and Color Accessibility

 Click on a result to jump directly to that issue within the document.

-It evaluates both text and background color, and it automatically applies the lower 3:1 contrast ratio to large text.
-However, like other tools, a manual scan for text in images, or text over images/gradients/etc. is still necessary.
+As with other tools, a manual scan for text in images, or text over images/gradients/etc. is still necessary.

 Finding Your Own Process

 There is no one "best" tool for testing contrast.
-The tools you use will depend on the content being evaluated and on personal preference.
+The tools you use will depend on the content being evaluated and on personal preferences.
 Likewise, there is no single testing process that is best for all content.
 But most contrast evaluations will include at least these three "steps" (although the order may vary):

 - A preliminary scan for potential issues like: